open-resources/dash_curriculum/_sources/part5/chapter14.md

 if __name__ == "__main__":
     app.run_server(debug=True)
 ```
-There are several new features in this file which make it usable for multi-page apps:
-  - `use_pages=True` must be included when creating the `app` object
-  - `for page in dash.page_registry.values()` will crawl through the `/pages` directory to allow access to all of our sub-apps
-  - `dash.page_container` component must be included in the `app.layout`
-    - This is where the sub-apps will be displayed
-  -

 Now that we have our `app.py` file ready we will add a `home.py` to our `/pages` directory: